 #art #translation #xl8 #museums

 In our last post we discussed what materials museums should translate and what’s normally done according to their objectives.
-There are several reasons why a museum would deem necessary to translate their content.
-And depending on the type of materials the museum is interested in translating, they will have to pick several or just 1-2 […]
+There are many reasons why a museum would translate their content.
+And, depending on the type of materials, they will have to pick several or just 1-2 languages to work with.
+Translating only maps and audio guides […]

-In our last post we addressed the issue of whether or not translation of their content and resources is something museums should be considering, not only as a way to really engage their current audiences, but also as a strategy to attract new ones.
-But depending on a museum’s objective, there might be different approaches: […]
+In our last post we discussed whether or not museums should consider translating their content, not only as a way to really engage their current audiences, but also as a strategy to attract new ones.
+However, depending on the museum’s objectives, there might be different approaches to museum translation: A minimal approach to museum translation: maps The […]

 Any discussion about the linguistic needs of institutions like museums should start with one question: What are museums for?
 Or should we say, Who are museums for?
-As a translator, I’ve devoted the last few years of my career to translating content into Spanish for museums in the US —and all of those end clients […]
+As a translator, I’ve spent the last few years of my career to translating content into Spanish for museums in the US.
+So it’s out there, the need […]

-Hi there!
+Hey.
 If you’re here it’s because you’re either interested in translation or in the arts, or both!
-For years now I have been translating creative content, and especially in the last 3 years, I’ve been almost entirely devoted to translating content for different museums around the US.
-After almost 200 projects, I’ve learned a […]
+For years now I have been translating creative content, and especially in the last 3-4 years, I’ve been almost entirely devoted to translating content for different museums around the US.
+After almost 300 projects, I’ve learned a few […]

 This is what they say about us.

-We are here to help you.
-Don’t hesitate to contact us
+We are here to help.
+Shoot us your questions